 At Matt Hardin Law, our Lebanon truck accident lawyers know Tennessee law, and we know the ins-and-outs of filing successful truck accident claims.
 When you call us after your accident, we will investigate evidence to prove negligence on the behalf of the truck driver or the truck company, including:

 Driver logs show the total hours drivers spend behind the wheel.
-Truck drivers are limited to a maximum number of hours per week that they can work, and if they exceed that limit, they be more likely to cause accidents.
+Truck drivers are limited to a maximum number of hours per week that they can work, and if they exceed that limit, they are more likely to cause accidents.
 In addition, exceeding their driving limits may also be considered proof that they or their employers were negligent.

 Knowing the type of cargo being transported and its overall weight and size can be important evidence for a case.
 Trucks are designed to carry loads that are pre-approved by the Federal Motor Carrier Safety Administration based on the truck’s capabilities.
 If the maximum cargo limit is exceeded, it’s a violation and be considered negligence.